cjneely10/EukMetaSanity/INSTALLATION.md

 ### Configuring GeneMark 4.65_lic

+If you choose to include GeneMark in your analysis pipeline, follow the installation instructions [on their webpage](http://topaz.gatech.edu/GeneMark/license_download.cgi) to download their software and accept their license agreements.

 Ensure that your `.gm_key` file is present in your home directory if you are using GeneMark as your ab initio predictor.
 You also may need to run their accessory script `perl change_path_in_perl_scripts.pl "/usr/bin/env perl"`